 From the point of view of sheer hardware, there is nothing new here: the watch is still housed in the same round body almost 42 mm in diameter and almost 12 mm in height and is still powered by a highly complicated Lange L072.1 hand-wound movement, which, in its own turn, is still built of 351 components (not counting the legendary fusee-and-chain transmission that alone consists of 636 parts.)

-Visually, its main difference from the original is the body, as well as the regulator-style dial of the watch, that are now crafted from honey-colored gold.
+Visually, its main difference from the original is the body, as well as the regulator-style dial, that is now crafted from honey-colored gold.

 Created at Lange’s laboratories, the alloy sports a Vickers hardness index of 300 HV, while the usual 18-karat gold is rated from 85 to 125 Vickers depending on the type of alloy.
 Compared to other gold alloys, honey gold not only looks nobler but is also a lot more scratch-proof and therefore resistant to wear.